Beloved Hawke's Bay kuia Nanny Noa passes away in Dannevirke

 Haerenga Noa Nicholson (Nanny Noa) has passed away aged 100.

-The respected Ngati Kahungunukuia, regarded as a pioneer within Maoridom, passed away peacefully in Dannevirke on Wednesday with family by her side.
+The respected Ngati Kahungunukuia, regarded as a pioneer within Maoridom, passed away in Dannevirke on Wednesday with family by her side.

 Nanny Noa celebrated her 100th birthday in Dannevirke in March, with a town ball.